Gang inspired by the Bollywood film 'Special-26 busted, 9 arrested - ExBulletin

 “Acting on the information, a police team raided the hotel and caught Vinod Kumar Patel, Dharmender Kumar Giri and Naresh Mahto on the spot while the other gang members Asrar Ali, Vishnu Prasad and Devender Kumar Dubey were apprehended at Khan Market,” the official said.

 “The whole conspiracy was meticulously planned and crafted and each role was precisely defined and implemented,” the official added.
-(IANS)
+(Agency)

 |